kitnil/awesome/README.md

 - [min-vid](https://github.com/meandavejustice/min-vid) - Popout video player in Firefox
 - [gnome-shell-extension-stealmyfocus](https://github.com/v-dimitrov/gnome-shell-extension-stealmyfocus) - Shell Extension that let window that demand attention to steal focus
 - [uber-cli](https://github.com/jaebradley/uber-cli) - Uber, at your fingertips
-- [gnome-shell-extension-redshift](https://github.com/benzea/gnome-shell-extension-redshift) - A redshift extension for gnome-shell – Obsolete with GNOME 3.26!
+- [gnome-shell-extension-redshift](https://github.com/benzea/gnome-shell-extension-redshift) - DO NOT USE; GNOME NOW INCLUDES THE FEATURE ALREADY! – A redshift extension for gnome-shell – Obsolete with GNOME 3.26!
 Use the buildin nightlight feature instead!
 - [cockpit](https://github.com/cockpit-project/cockpit) - There's code a goin' on
 - [Ghost](https://github.com/TryGhost/Ghost) - The platform for professional publishers
 - [tampermonkey](https://github.com/Tampermonkey/tampermonkey) - Tampermonkey is the most popular userscript manager, with over 10 million users.
 It's available for Chrome, Microsoft Edge, Safari, Opera Next, and Firefox.